opnfv/functest-xtesting/doc/xtesting/xtesting.md

 ## Benefits

 - Xtesting allows a proper design inside OPNFV
-- it helps other LFN projects:
+- Xtesting and Functest help other LFN projects:
   - verifying the infrastructure on top of which the components are deployed
   - ease verifying the components as well in the same CI/CD toolchain

+  **All contributions coming from LFN projects are more than welcome!**